Do professionals have something that AIs can’t have?

 Compared to human intelligence AIs have great clarity of purpose and few distractions.
-A core principle such as integrity, especially if widespread, can create space for professionals (who live with the complexities of a human life) to reassess and clarify purpose.
+For professionals (who live with all the complexities of a human life), a shared core principle such as integrity, especially if widespread, can create space to reassess and clarify purpose.

 Machine learning is not an endpoint.
-It may come to look more like a start point, or even a very informative false start.
+It will seem a start point, or even an informative false start.
 It is extremely selective, even limited, but it demonstrates what immense leaps we can make with digital tools.
 In Deep Learning: A Critical Appraisal (Jan 2018) Cornell University’s Gary Marcus wrote “My own largest fear is that the field of AI could get trapped in a local minimum, dwelling too heavily in the wrong part of intellectual space, focusing too much on the detailed exploration of a particular class of accessible but limited models that are geared around capturing low-hanging fruit — potentially neglecting riskier excursions that might ultimately lead to a more robust path” [source].